gaoyuanliang/jessica_text_to_knowledge_graph_demo/README.md

 by email gaoyuanliang@outlook.com if you want to know more about my engine, or schedule a live demo by me.

-I am open for internshipe/partime job of data science/AI.
-Next year I will graduate from Heriot-Watt University Dubai, open for full-time job.
+I am open to an internship/part-time job in data science/AI.
+Next year I will graduate from Heriot-Watt University Dubai, open for a full-time job.

 ## Thanks given to

-Heriot-Watt Semantic Web Lab, http://www.macs.hw.ac.uk/SWeL/, the leading reasearchers of knowledge management and semantic network
+Heriot-Watt Semantic Web Lab, http://www.macs.hw.ac.uk/SWeL/, the leading research group of knowledge management and semantic network

 <img src="WX20201101-112449@2x.png" height="100"> <img src="1200px-Heriot-Watt_University_logo.svg.png" height="50">

-This engine is heavely based on the RDF knowledge graph database and its SPARQL query language.
+This engine is heavily based on the RDF knowledge graph database and its SPARQL query language.
 Links to RDF and SPARQL from Heriot-Watt Semantic Web Lab: http://www.macs.hw.ac.uk/SWeL/2019/10/28/sparql-for-beginners/

 ### RDF